BT1496/catsproject/Cats/README.md

 https://www.project-cats.org

+Copyright (c) 2009-2014 Bitcoin Developers
-Copyright (c) 2022 Cats Developers
+Copyright (c) 2011-2014 Cats Developers

 What is Cats?
 ----------------

- Cats is a new renewal version that uses scripts as proof of work algorithms.
+Cats is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 3 minute block targets
  - subsidy halves in 1000k blocks (~4 years)
- - Safe and fast transaction speed.

-the Cats client sofware, see https://www.project-cats.org
+For more information, as well as an immediately useable, binary version of the Cats client sofware, see https://www.project-cats.org

 License